bahadirarslan/jeodezi_dart/README.md

 ## Contributing

 Jeodezi is a work in progress.
-Currently only a little part of functions of [Geodesy Functions](https://github.com/chrisveness/geodesy) are ported to Kotlin.
+Currently only a little part of functions of [Geodesy Functions](https://github.com/chrisveness/geodesy) are ported to Dart.
 There are lots to do and your contributions are most welcome.
 Feel free to fork the repo and submit Pull Request's.
 You can help about

 - Unit testing